ClickHelp User Manual

 Flesch Reading Ease

-Flesch Reading Ease is a readability metric used to indicate how difficult a text is to understand, it's based on two factors:
+Flesch Reading Ease is a metric that measures the readability of a text based on two factors:

-• Sentence length as judged by the average number of words in a sentence.
+• Sentence length determined by the average number of words in a sentence.

-• Word length as judged by the average number of syllables in a word.
+• Word length determined by the average number of syllables in a word.

 Value School level Student age range Notes